 There are companies that can produce professional flyers and newsletters for you, although you may be able to do this yourself.

-Billboards are often placed in areas that get a lot of human traffic – with the pandemic limiting people going outdoors, billboards aren’t likely to be seen as regularly.
-However, billboards are still a safe marketing option as they don’t require social contact.
-Billboard space is also currently not as competitive and many billboard owners have reduced their fees, making it a good time to get involved.
+Billboards are often placed in areas that get a lot of human traffic – now with people going outdoors again, billboards will be seen more.
+However, billboard space is also currently not as competitive and many billboard owners have reduced their fees, making it a good time to get involved.

 You can search for billboards to rent online.
 You’ll want to hire a professional to design and print your billboard.